mobiusklein/ms_deisotope/README.rst

 ``ms_deisotope`` can read from mzML, mzXML and MGF files directly, using the ``pyteomics`` library.
 On Windows, it can also use ``comtypes`` to access Thermo's MSFileReader.dll to read RAW files and Agilent's MassSpecDataReader.dll to read .d directories.
 Whenever possible, the library provides a common interface to all supported formats.
+With Thermo's pure .NET library, it can use ``pythonnet`` to read Thermo RAW files on Windows and Linux (and presumably Mac, too).

 .. code:: python